Robinkhilery960/Interview-Questions/Javascript/readme.md

 Normally when we call a function then the value of this , that is passed to function is the object on which we have accessed the function , but if you want to pass your own this you can do that using `call`,`apply` and `bind` methods

 Normally, when calling a function, the value of [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) inside the function is the object that the function was accessed on.
-With these funtions , you can assign an arbitrary value as `this` when calling an existing function, **without first attaching the function to the object as a property**.
+With these functions , you can assign an arbitrary value as `this` when calling an existing function, **without first attaching the function to the object as a property**.
 This allows you to use methods of one object as generic utility functions.